Weight gain from different antidepressants varies slightly — TradingView News

 Sleep Monitoring: A Single ECG Lead Could Revolutionize Diagnosis

 Researchers are developing a new method for diagnosing sleep disorders using a single electrocardiography (ECG) electrode.
-This innovative approach, powered by artificial intelligence (AI), could potentially replace the cumbersome and expensive polysomnography (PSG) tests currently used.
+This innovative approach, powered by artificial intelligence (AI), might potentially replace the cumbersome and expensive polysomnography (PSG) tests currently used.

 Here’s why this is a significant advancement: